-Students must turn in all phones, wearable technology (e.g., smartwatches or fitness trackers), and other electronic devices before beginning to test (if permitted under school policy).
+Students must turn in all phones, wearable technology (e.g., smartwatches or fitness trackers), and other electronic devices before beginning to test.
 It's important for students to feel confident that their devices are safe and will be returned to them promptly at the end of testing.
 Depending on your school policy, you must use 1 of the following 2 options for adhering to College Board policy requiring collection of devices.